Givental's non-linear Maslov index on lens spaces: Generating functions

 \subsection{Generating functions for contact isotopies of lens spaces}

 Throughout our discussion, we fix the vector of weights $\ul{w}$ that defines the action \eqref{equation: action} of $\zk$ on $\R^{2n}$, and denote the lens space $L_k^{2n-1}(\underline{w})$ by $L_k^{2n-1}$.
-On products $(\R^{2n})^N$ that occur as the domains of definition of various generating functions, we always take the diagonal action of $\zk$ that is given by this same $\ul{w}$ on each factor, and denote the corresponding lens space by $L_k^{2nN-1}$.
+On products $(\R^{2n})^N$ that occur as the domains of definition of various generating functions we always take the diagonal action of $\zk$ that is given by this same $\ul{w}$ on each factor, and denote the corresponding lens space by $L_k^{2nN-1}$.
 The $\R_{>0}$-action on $\R^{2n}$, or on products of $\R^{2n}$, is always the radial action.

-By a contact isotopy we always mean a contact isotopy starting at the identity.
+We say that a contact isotopy is a \emph{based contact isotopy} if it starts at the identity.